How to Shrink Polyester: Can It Be Done?

 - Layer underneath: For tops and shirts, layering a fitted undergarment beneath an oversized polyester garment can create the appearance of a more fitted silhouette without altering the outer garment at all.

-The fundamental reality of polyester is that it was engineered for dimensional stability — which is a feature, not a flaw.
-Polyester resists wrinkles, holds its shape through repeated laundering, and maintains its dimensions regardless of conditions.
+Polyester was engineered for dimensional stability — which is a feature, not a flaw.
+Polyester resists wrinkles, holds its shape through repeated laundering, and maintains its dimensions regardless of conditions [4].
 The same properties that make it durable and low-maintenance are precisely what prevent it from shrinking predictably.
+For fabric care fundamentals and other textile maintenance guidance, explore the TextileTuts guides section.

 Frequently Asked Questions

-A: Not in a meaningful, controlled way.
-High dryer heat risks permanently distorting the fabric rather than causing uniform shrinkage.
-100% polyester is best treated as non-shrinkable.
+No. High dryer heat risks permanently distorting the fabric rather than causing uniform shrinkage.
+100% polyester should be treated as non-shrinkable.

 References